jolpica/jolpica-f1/docs/README.md

 # jolpica-f1 Documentation

-API for querying formula one data, with backwards compatible endpoints for the soon to be deprecated ergast api.
+Jolipica is an open-source API for querying Formula 1 data.
+It is the successor to the Ergast F1 API, containing backwards compatible endpoints for the soon to be deprecated API.

 ---
-| Other Documentation
+| Important information
 |-
 | [Rate Limits](/docs/rate_limits.md)
 | [Differences to Ergast](/docs/ergast_differences.md)